pavitranew/session-3/readme.md

 });
 ```

-Refresh your browser then enter something into your form element.
+Refresh your browser then click the form button.
 You should see 'Hello' in your command line.

 Express doesn’t handle reading data from the `<form>` element on it’s own.
 We have to add a middleware package called body-parser to gain this functionality.